datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

-directories of several TB in size, *and* computationally heavy analyses, the compute cluster is quickly brought to its knees: Insufficient memory and IOPS starvation make computations painstakingly slow, and hinder scientific progress, despite the elaborate and expensive cluster setup.
+directories of several TB in size, *and* computationally heavy analyses, the compute cluster is quickly brought to its knees: Insufficient memory and IOPS starvation make computations painstakingly slow, and hinder scientific progress.
+Despite the elaborate and expensive cluster setup, exciting datasets can not be stored or processed, as there just doesn't seem to be enough disk space.

 Therefore, the challenge is two-fold: On an infrastructural level, institute XYZ needs a scalable, flexible, and maintainable data storage solution for their